w3c/market-data-odrl-profile/minutes/CG-minutes-22-01-12.md

 Does this also cover intranets?

 **Ben**
 Hopefully, we can make that distinction using the recipient constraint and making a distinction between Internal and External users.
-Because what we're trying to do is minimize the number of terms but maximize expressivity by combining them together.
+Because what we're trying to do is minimize the number of terms but maximize expressiveness by combining them together.

 **Nigel**
 I think we need more context around using the content through the internet.
 Because from one point of view, it's effectively just external distribution.